ajdunton/capillary-network-generator/README.md

 This program creates a representation of *capillary* infrastructure, which we define as the small-scale infrastructure that connect to every building.
 Specifically in the implemented program, we generate combined sewer networks.
 Modifications may be made to generate other types of capillary infrastructure.

 # Inputs
 The inputs, in the input directory, are listed below.
 Included in this repository are the inputs for a case study location in Seaside, Oregon.
-See [REF] for details on sources where these data can be collected for other locations.
+See Dunton and Gardoni (2023) for details on sources where these data can be collected for other locations.
 Note that all geospatial inputs need to be in the same projected coordinate reference system, with units in feet.
 - area: shapefile that identifies the extent of the study area
 - buildings: shapefile of building footprints
 - dem_ft: elevation raster, in feet